astrolabsoftware/spark3D/README.md

 [spark3D](https://github.com/JulienPeloton/spark3D) extends Apache Spark to efficiently load, process, and analyze large-scale 3D spatial data sets across machines.

-Goals of Spark3D
+Goals of spark3D
 ============
-We have to distribute the computation for a very large amount of 2D or 3D data, eventually exceeding the memory available in our cluster (The Spark cluster).
+We have to distribute the computation for a very large amount of 3D data.
 Several goals have to be undertaken in this project:

 - construct a highly scalable architecture so as to accept very large dataset. (typically greater than what can be handled by practical memory sets)